Finance Division General Information: (503) 378-4633

 Through its Cash Management Program, the Oregon State Treasury (Treasury) develops strategies and takes actions to administer and invest the cash of Oregon state agencies and local governments in order to effectively meet their strategic and operational goals and objectives.

-Transactions totaling approximately $166.5 billion moved through the Cash Management Program during calendar 2010.
+Transactions totaling more than $236 billion moved through the Cash Management Program during calendar year 2017.
 Costs are recovered through investment administrative fees and banking transaction fees.
 The program includes four primary areas of cash management activity for state agencies: Short- and intermediate-term investment of cash, central banking operations, cash management improvement activities, and information infrastructure and security activities.
 Services for local governments include: short-term investment of cash and certain information infrastructure and security activities.

 While these activities aren’t inclusive of all OST Cash Management responsibilities, and are certainly not as neatly segregated from an operational perspective as they are represented here, they generally represent the primary program obligations.

-Central Banking Operations: Through relationships with commercial banking institutions, Treasury operates as the central bank for all State of Oregon agencies.
-Treasury procures and administers the State's banking contracts and manages day to day operational issues including reconciliation of commercial bank and agency activity, provision of statements to agencies detailing account activity, and calculation and payment of interest to accounts authorized by statute to retain interest earnings.
+Centralized Banking Services: Through relationships with commercial banking institutions, Treasury provides centralized banking services for state agencies.
+Treasury procures and administers the State's banking contracts and manages day-to-day operational issues including reconciliation of commercial bank and agency activity, provision of statements to agencies detailing account activity, and calculation and payment of interest to accounts authorized by statute to retain interest earnings.